Firebrand tours to the Galaxy

 “The going rate for Galactic supply runs from fifty to a hundred credits per tonne which would make it economical,” Mike provided, “The principal suppliers draw their supply from a source that is nearly pure D2O with freight the main expense.
 When you are off the beaten track so to speak, it is easier to mine it yourself from an asteroid; Humph has a little kit behind my farm which produces a couple of tonne per year using solar power.”

-“I suppose so; I remember reading that the top of the George Washington Spire has the most expensive metal of the day, it used half the world’s supply of Aluminium,” Kev said, 'Now they stick soft drink in it, and best price for recycled is $2 a kilo.'
+“I suppose so; I remember reading that the top of the George Washington Spire has the rarest metal of the day, it used half the world’s supply of Aluminium,” Kev said, 'Now they stick soft drink in it, and best price for recycled is $2 a kilo.'

 “The market drives the price, a hundred million dollar plant wouldn’t be viable with the output less than a thousand tonnes a week.
 The total market for Heavy water is currently seventeen thousand tonnes a year,” Steve assessed, “My proposed plant is to be attached to a desalination plant that is producing twenty-five megalitres of water per day, so taking the one percent would mean about 250 tonnes of D2O per day.
 The main running cost being for a dozen workers supervising the output, this can be quadrupled with the reverse osmosis plant running at full capacity.”